jb55/kindlize/README.md

 ### tmpDir=~/tmp

 Determines where the TeX file will be unpacked and compiled into pdfs.
+A standard `tmp` directory would be ideal.

 ### dropDir=~/Dropbox/kindle_sync/

 Determines where on your local directory you want to store a backup of your Kindlized pdfs.
-Here I put it as a subdirectry within my Dropbox folder.
+Here I put it as a subdirectry within my Dropbox folder, so that I could select and process the desired pdfs on my office machine, then sync and update my Kindle using my home computer later.
+You need to create `dropDir` on your computer manually.

 ### incomingDir=/media/Kindle/documents/Incoming/

 Tells Kindlize where your Kindle content will show up in your file system (i.e., the `/media/Kindle` part) and which subdirectory you want to store the arXiv files (i.e., the `documents/Incoming` part).
 Note that `incomingDir` will always be synced to `dropDir`.
+You also need to create `incomingDir` on your Kindle manually.

 ## [LaTeX]

 ### font=charter

 Determines which LaTeX font package to use for pdfs.
-You have to make sure they are available in your LaTeX environment if you do `\usepackage{YOUR_CHOICE_OF_FONT}`.
+You have to make sure they are available in your LaTeX environment - place `\usepackage{YOUR_CHOICE_OF_FONT}` in your test LaTeX file and compile.

 ### fontheight=14pt